z1pti3/jimiFlows/README.md

 # jimiFlows

-Repository containing various jimiFlows that can be imported into your deployment.
+Repository containing various jimiFlows that can be imported into your deployment using the conduct import button on an opened conduct.

 ## Install